About

 Camilo Salas (Santiago, 1983) is a New York City-based Chilean Multi-Disciplinary Artist, Filmmaker, and Journalist.

 At age 19, he co-created Disorder.cl, a recognized alternative web magazine, back when the internet catalyzed creative exploration.
-After getting a Bachelor’s Degree in Journalism, he explored a variety of topics and genres, from politics and culture to music, in various print and digital outlets in Chile.
+After earning a Bachelor’s degree in Journalism, he explored a wide range of topics and genres—politics, culture, technology, music—across various print and digital outlets in Chile.

 Since moving to the US in 2013 he’s been employed by Vice, CNN, Spectrum News NY1, Domestika US, Hunter College, and his work has been published by Vice, Mic, Fohla from Brazil, El Universal from Mexico, Covid Photo Museum, RVA Magazine, The Footlighter, Spotz Pix and Bushwick Daily, among others.